paulmorales7/Weather-Dashboard/README.md

   # Installation
   none
   # Usage
-  Search any citys 5 day forcast and plan ahead
+  Simply search for any city in the search bar and the 5 day forcast will appear
   # License
   License selected displayed in description.
   Apache